PoisotLab/ms_metaweb_transfer/manuscript.md

 network.
-We performed a full analysis of the effect of various cutoffs, and as they either resulted in removing too few interactions, or removing enough interactions that species started to be disconnected from the network, we set the threshold for a probability equivalent to 0 to the largest possible value that still allowed all species to have at least one interaction with a non-zero probability.
+We performed a full analysis of the effect of various cutoffs, and as they either resulted in removing too few interactions, or removing enough interactions that species started to be disconnected from the network, we set the *"prediction?"* threshold for a probability equivalent to 0 to the largest possible value that still allowed all species to have at least one interaction with a non-zero probability.